simosavonen/pentutehdas/README.md

 - to test all functionality:
   - login as 'breeder' pw: ananas
     - add a couple dogs
-    - add a litter with an estimated due date
+    - add a litter with an estimated due date in the future
-    - edit the litter, mark how many puppies were born
+    - edit the litter, change the due date for today, mark how many puppies were born
-  - login as 'user' pw: ananas, or register as a new user
+  - register as a new user or login as 'user' pw: ananas
     - make a puppy reservation
   - login as 'admin' pw: ananas
     - review all the litters and see the reservations